l7mp/learning-go/99-labs/03-splitdim/README.md

 ## A skeleton

-SplitDim helps housemates, trips, friends, and family to maintain their money transfers and keep track who owns who.
+SplitDim helps housemates, trips, friends, and family members maintain their internal money transfers and keep track who owns who.
 Imagine you are at a trip with your friends, you invite one of your friends for a coffee, they pay the taxi fee for the entire group, and then someone else from the group pays your train ticket.
-After a while, this because impossible to keep track of.
-Enter SplitDim, a simple webapp that allows friends to register their transfers (e.g., "Joe paid Alice's coffee for 5 USD", and then "Alice paid Joe's train ticket for 3 USD") and see (1) the current balance of each registered user (how much debt or credit they have) and (2) the minimal list of mutual money transfers that would allow them the clear the debts ("Alice would need to pay Joe 2 USD to clear the debt").
+After a while, it because practically impossible to keep track of.

+Enter SplitDim, a simple web app that allows friends to register their transfers (e.g., "Joe paid Alice's coffee for 5 USD", and then "Alice paid Joe's train ticket for 3 USD") and see (1) the current balance of each registered user (how much debt or credit they have) and (2) the minimal list of mutual money transfers that would allow them the clear all debts ("Alice would need to pay Joe 2 USD to clear the debt").

 We are going to build SplitDim as a Go web app.
-During this lab we will write only the barebones web service that keeps the balances in memory, later we will extend it into a proper cloud-native app.
-The web service implements 4 APIs:
+During this lab we will write only the barebones web service that keeps the balances in memory; later we will extend it into a proper cloud-native app.
+The web service will implement 4 APIs:
-- `POST: /api/transfer`: register a transfer between two users of a given amount (this API uses a POST method to let users post the transfer's details in JSON file),
+- `POST: /api/transfer`: register a transfer between two users of a given amount (this API uses the POST HTTP method to let users post the transfer's details in JSON format),
-- `GET: /api/accounts`: return the list containing the current balance of each registered user,
+- `GET: /api/accounts`: return the list of current balances for each registered user,
-- `GET: /api/clear`: return the list transfers that would allow each user to clear their balance,
+- `GET: /api/clear`: return the list of transfers that would allow users to clear their debts between themselves, and
-- `GET: /api/reset`: set all balances to zero.
+- `GET: /api/reset`: reset all balances to zero.

 So let's start, shall we?

 1. Initialize a new Go project under `99-labs/code/splitdim`.
+Make sure you actually use this directory: there are some files placed there for you to help your work.

    ``` sh
    cd 99-labs/code/splitdim